-ICMA is a member of a team headed by New York University (NYU) to develop a City Health Dashboard under a grant from the Robert Wood Johnson Foundation.
-The dashboard is a web-based resource to place city- and neighborhood-level data for 26 identified health-related metrics into the hands of municipal policy makers and communities.
+ICMA is a member of a consortium that developed a City Health Dashboard under a grant funded by the Robert Wood Johnson Foundation.
+The dashboard is a web-based resource to place city- and neighborhood-level data for 36 identified health-related metrics into the hands of municipal policy makers and communities.

 By presenting data needed to understand population health status and its actionable determinants at the city level and allowing for ready cross-city comparisons, the project aims to support city leaders and community stakeholders in driving improvements in urban health and well-being.

 For additional information, contact firstname.lastname@example.org.